-When the public health emergency ends and Medicaid, SNAP, and TANF waivers expire, will your human services agency be ready?
+When the COVID-19 public health emergency (PHE) ends and Medicaid, CHIP, SNAP, and TANF waivers expire, will your human services agency be ready?
 The PHE was just extended through October and may remain in place through the end of 2022.
 Either way, the impact of the PHE ending will be felt soon.

 - Continuous eligibility has created a backlog of renewals

 - Expanded benefits have increased applications and caseloads

 - Agencies plan to continue supporting hybrid or fully remote work